MineGame01/Script-Switch-Content/README.md

     <div id="menu"></div>
     <div id="pages"></div>
 ```
-- In the menu element, create 2 more buttons for switching pages and a list in the middle for additional buttons.
+- In the menu element, create 2 more buttons for switching pages and a list in the middle for navigation buttons.
 ```html
     <div id="menu">
         <button>Back</button>